UK police won't act against Prince Andrew over abuse claim

 The force said it is continuing to liaise with other law enforcement agencies who are leading the investigation into matters associated with Epstein.

-After weeks of legal skirmishing, lawyers for Andrew acknowledged late last month that the price had formally been served with Giuffre's lawsuit.
+After weeks of legal skirmishing, lawyers for Andrew acknowledged late last month that the prince had formally been served with Giuffre's lawsuit.
 The prince must file responses to the claims by Oct.
 29.

 Andrew, 61, has been banished from public royal duties amid the scandal over his friendship with convicted pedophile Epstein, who killed himself in a federal detention center in New York in August 2019 while awaiting trial on sex trafficking charges.